rdick/Inventory-Java-GUI/README.md

 ##User Story
 Below are the following user stories

-1. As a user, I want to be able to add an inventory item to my collection (name, quantity, details)
+1. As a user, I want to be able to add an item (name, quantity , details) to my inventory

-2. As a user, I want to be able to increase the quantity of an inventory item in my collection
+2. As a user, I want to be able to increase the quantity of an item in my inventory

-3. As a user, I want to be able to reduce the quantity of an inventory item in my collection
+3. As a user, I want to be able to reduce the quantity of an item in my inventory

-4. As a user, I want to be able to view a list of the inventory items and their corresponding quantity in my collection
+4. As a user, I want to be able to view a list of the items and their corresponding quantity in my inventory

 5. As a user, I want to be able to select an item in my collection and view the details of that item